-Figure 28: Inter-Regional/National Movement During Construction Careers Base: All respondents
+Figure 28: Inter-Regional/National Movement During Construction CareersBase:All respondents

-Regions/nations with the most stable workforces (i.e. importing the lowest proportions of workers) are Northern Ireland, Wales, the North East, Scotland and Yorkshire & Humber: arguably areas of geographic isolation.
-Regions/nations with the highest levels of construction workers imported from beyond the region are the more buoyant areas of southern England (the South East London, and the East of England).
+Regions/nations with the most stable workforces, apart from Yorkshire and Humber (i.e. importing the lowest proportions of workers) are Northern Ireland, Wales, the North East, and Scotland: arguably areas of geographic isolation.
+Regions/nations with the highest levels of construction workers imported from beyond the region are the more buoyant areas of southern England (London, East of England and the South East).